postcard from →Ella.

 What I show people in Ella

-The Nine Arches Bridge timed to a train crossing.
+The Nine Arches Bridge timed to a train crossing, with a look at the Demodara Loop on the way.
 One of the two hikes depending on how much time and energy you have.
-At least one tea estate that goes beyond the usual tourist circuit.
+Halpewatte for tea, if that’s of interest.
 And I’ll tell you where to eat in town — there are a few places that do Uva Province home cooking rather than the tourist-menu version.

 Getting here